ibm-cloud-docs/Cloudant/api/active_tasks.md

 # Active tasks
 {: #active-tasks}

 The `/_active_tasks` endpoint provides a list of the tasks that are running on the server.
-This list is often helpful when you are [monitoring](/docs/services/Cloudant?topic=cloudant-monitoring-an-ibm-cloudant-cluster#monitoring-an-ibm-cloudant-cluster) the performance of your system.
+This list is often helpful when you're [monitoring](/docs/services/Cloudant?topic=cloudant-monitoring-an-ibm-cloudant-cluster#monitoring-an-ibm-cloudant-cluster) the performance of your system.
 For more examples on using the `/_active_tasks` endpoint, see the [Managing tasks](/docs/services/Cloudant?topic=cloudant-managing-tasks#managing-tasks) guide.
 {: shortdesc}